washanhanzi/cargo-appraiser/README.md

     // compatible_latest: the installed version can update to latest version
     // noncompatible_latest: the installed version can't upate to latest version
-    // yanked: the installed version is yanked "decorationFormatter": {
+    // yanked: the installed version is yanked
+    // git: the dependency is a git dependency "decorationFormatter": {
       "latest": "✅ {{installed}}",
       "local": "Local",